Swedish Americans: Swedish American holidays

 Several holidays celebrated in Sweden have been brought to the United States by Swedish Americans.
 These include Trettondagen (Epiphany), Tjugondedag Knut (Saint Canute's Day), Fettisdagen (Shrove Tuesday), Valborg (Walpurgis Night), Midsummer and Lucia (Saint Lucy's Day).
 Some are already celebrated in the United States though somewhat differently, such as Påsk (Easter), Första Maj (May Day/International Workers' Day/Labor Day), Jul (Christmas/Yule Eve and Day), and New Year's Eve.

-Swedish Americans can celebrate with various Swedish Heritage societies across the country who try to keep the Swedish traditions alive.

-Påsk
+Easter

-Swedish Easter is celebrated around the first week of April, when Easter is celebrated in the United States.
-Traditionally, Swedes celebrate by dressing up children as little påskhäxor (Easter witches) and their then going door to door asking for candy, similarly to Halloween in the U.S. More recently Swedes celebrate a typical American Easter with egg hunts and candy for the little ones to find.
+Swedish Easter (Påsk) is celebrated around the first week of April, when Easter is celebrated in the United States.
+Traditionally, Swedes celebrate by dressing up children as little Easter witches (påskhäxor) and their then going door to door asking for candy, similarly to Halloween in the U.S. More recently Swedes celebrate a typical American Easter with egg hunts and candy for the little ones to find.
 Swedish Americans often include påskris (an Easter bush) with twigs cut from a tree, placed in a vase with colored feathers and decorative hanging eggs added.
 Swedish tradition also found in Swedish American homes has a traditional påskbord, a large meal that is eaten together by families with foods such as deviled eggs, mashed potatoes, meatballs, pickled herring and other fresh fish like salmon.

-Midsommar
+Midsummer

-Midsummer is celebrated at the summer solstice, recognizing the longest day of the year.
+Midsummer (Midsommar) is celebrated at the summer solstice, recognizing the longest day of the year.
 Many Swedes dress in traditional folk costumes, often with girls and women wearing flowered head garlands, and gather together to eat, sing traditional songs with bands playing, and dance around a maypole.
 Festivities begin with decorating the horizontal maypole as people gather to affix greenery first, then after thus covering most of the pole, they add various types of flowers until the whole pole is covered.
 The men then lift it upright while the women follow in a line behind singing as they walk around with the maypole.
 At the end of the song, the men place the maypole in a hole in the ground raising it to its final position.
 The celebrations in Sweden often last all day and night with food and alcoholic beverage accompanied with songs and snapsvisor.